Umberto Bossi

-Umberto Bossi (born 19 September 1941) is an Italian politician and former leader of Lega Nord (Northern League), a party seeking autonomy or independence for Northern Italy or Padania.
-He is married to the Sicilian Manuela Marrone, and has four sons, of whom one was from his first wife.
+Umberto Bossi (19 September 1941 – 19 March 2026) was an Italian politician and leader of Lega Nord (Northern League), a party seeking autonomy for Northern Italy or Padania.

-Birth and education
+Early life and education

-Bossi was born in 1941 in Cassano Magnago, in the province of Varese, Lombardy.
-He graduated from scientific high school (liceo scientifico) and later began studying medicine at the University of Pavia, though he did not get a degree.
-In 1975, he was a member of the Italian Communist Party for a brief period.
+Bossi was born on 19 September 1941 in Cassano Magnago, in the province of Varese, in the Italian region of Lombardy.
+He graduated from scientific high school (liceo scientifico) and later began studying medicine at the University of Pavia, although he did not get a degree.
+In 1975, he was a member of the Italian Communist Party (PCI) for a brief period.
 In February 1979, he met Bruno Salvadori, leader of the Valdostan Union.